Technology to Do List for New Specialists

 - The One Stop Shop is an all in one planning and reporting system.
 Specialists will find the One Stop Shop reports especially useful.
 For example, the Employees by Objective report lets specialists find and email agents who are working on the objectives addressed by their programs.

-- The Responsibilities and Email tool is helps build communication channels among agents and specialists.
+- The Responsibilities and Email tool helps build communication channels among agents and specialists.
 Search for internal contacts geographically and by program area.
 Enter your responsibility areas to help agents find you.

 - ERS Summary Reports allow you to browse Outcomes and Impacts, Success Stories, and other reports entered by Extension Agents each year.